prjctgeek/foodie/content/recipes/sriratcha_cucumber_pickles/index.md

 The pickle juice can actually act as the vinegar in an oil and vinegar dressing on a simple salad.

-- 1 english or 4-5 persion cucumbers, sliced thin on a mandolin
+- 1 English or 4-5 Persian cucumbers, sliced thin on a mandolin
-- 1/4 C Sriratcha
+- 1/4 C Sriracha
 - 1 C vinegar
 - 1 T sesame oil
 - 1 shallot
 - 1 T sugar

 Slice the cucumber and shallot thinly using a mandolin or sharp knife.
-Mix the vinegar, oil, sugar and Sriratcha.
+Mix the vinegar, oil, sugar and Sriracha.

 Place the cucumbers and shallots in alternating layers in a mason jar.
 Pour the brine over, and work out air bubbles by tapping or using a chopstick.